Why Use Dialog

 For Example: “Why are you leaving?
 I thought you planned to stay,” Ben entreated.

-Speech tags provide valuable clues, not only about who is talking but how they say it.
+Speech tags provide valuable clues, not only about which character is talking but how they say it.

 Consider these alternatives for ask. questioned queried interrogated begged petitioned prodded